0xVenus/0xVenus.github.io/posts/thm/gamingserver.md

 ```
 it is requesting for john's password which we don't have , it shows the ssh key is encrypted
 <br> let's decrypt the key using **ssh2johh**
-<br> then, crack the pasword using john
+<br> then, crack the pasword using john and the password list found earlier in the upload directory "dict.lst"

 ![ssh_passphrase](https://github.com/0xVenus/0xVenus.github.io/assets/97831939/8cb8be19-49e7-4ee6-b4a0-215df3c4aa2a)